At a Glance

 ✨Show Your Empathy

 As a Housing and Wellbeing Officer, empathy is key.
-Be prepared to share examples of how you've successfully supported customers in the past, demonstrating your understanding of their needs and challenges.
+Be prepared to share examples of how you've supported individuals in the past, demonstrating your understanding of their needs and how you can help them achieve greater independence.

 ✨Highlight Your Coaching Skills